kammitama5/kammitama5.github.io/_posts/2019-06-09-Sunday-June-9th.md

 - The day I moved out of my Sunnyvale apartment, I moved into my new one in Russian Hill/Nob Hill-ish area.
   The person told me it was Russian Hill, but when I look it up it says Nob Hill, so I have no idea?
   It's awesome, regardless, and I pretty much have the entire place to myself, at a great deal.
-I've already made friends with peoplea at a nearby restaurant, where I can casually sit on a random evening and drink a glass of Moscato.
+I've already made friends with people at a nearby restaurant, where I can casually sit on a random evening and drink a glass of Moscato.
 So it feels very homey.

 - I joined a Hackerspace literally two blocks from where I work, which strangely had workshops in Haskell!